 Happy Saturday friends, and hooray, it’s finally the weekend!
-Here’s a recap of what we wrote on YMMV this week.
-From great travel deals to what we’ve written to what others wrote that we really liked and wanted to share, it’s all here, in one convenient place!
+Here’s a recap of what’s gone on at YMMV this week.
+From what we’ve written to what others wrote that we really liked and wanted to share, it’s all here, in one convenient place!

 The Marriott Bonvoy Boundless card by Chase is the only entry-level Marriott Bonvoy card available to new applicants.
 Marriott points are useful because of the variety of hotels available in the Bonvoy program in addition to the other ways you can redeem your points with their travel partners.

 Finding a hotel in Ft.
 Lauderdale is so frustrating for me.
 It only takes us about three hours to drive there so we’ll sometimes plan a quick getaway weekend.
 It’s just far enough away that driving there and back for the day is a pain (especially if we stay late for something), but it’s still close enough to home that we don’t want to spend a bunch of money for a hotel room for one night.

 All of the hotels near downtown charge extraordinarily high rates and some of them even charge an additional resort fee as well as mandatory valet parking.
 I learned this when a free night at a Hilton ended up costing me over $65.

 As this was going to be a truly quick trip, I had a few main requirements.
 The room would preferably be free and relatively close to Ft.
 Lauderdale.
 After looking with IHG, Hilton, Marriott and Hyatt there were no good options to redeem points.
 Even the base hotels were costing a tremendous amount of points in relation to the cash price.
 Since it looked like I was going to need to pay for the room, I focused on Hilton since Sharon needed a stay to keep her account active.
 I found a decently priced hotel and booked it for the night, and figured out a way to get it for free, while I was at it.